csrao0721/devops-test/README.md

   - The live production version is updated without downtime
   - Production is tested post update
   - An alarm is raised if something is wrong

+---

+## Tasks

+**Unordered list of possible tasks to complete**
+- [ ] create a github repository for this project
+- [ ] create an aws free teir account
+- [ ] write unit tests for python script
+- [ ] write integration tests against the launched stack
+- [ ] write codebuild spec file for unit tests
+- [ ] trigger code pipeline and publish from github webhooks/github actions
+- [ ] validate the template before launch
+- [ ] make the repo installable through some package manager
+- [ ] add linting/static analysis to cloudformation template
+- [ ] add linting/static analysis to python script
+- [ ] evaluate best practices on the project from a security context
+- [ ] comment on and remediate security issues present in the template and source code

+---

 ## Measurement Criteria